XervoIO/process-monitor/README.md

 ## Getting Started
-_(note: this module is not currently available in the npm registry)_ Install the module with: `npm install process-monitor`
+_(note: this module is not currently available in the npm registry)_

+Install the module:

+    npm install git://github.com/onmodulus/process-monitor.git#develop

+Use it in your script:

     var procmon = require('process-monitor');
     procmon.monitor({ pid: process.id }).start();